 The very first thing Jesus does after gathering his disciples is to take them to a wedding in Cana.
-As Jean Vanier observes, another religious leader might have brought new followers into the desert for a spiritual experience or to a school to deepen their knowledge of the Scriptures Jesus takes them to a week of feasting in an obscure Galilean village.
+Another religious leader might have brought new followers into the desert for a spiritual experience or to a school to deepen their knowledge of the Scriptures; Jesus takes them to a week of feasting in an obscure Galilean village.

 At Cana, as throughout the Gospels, Jesus enters fully into the joys and sorrows of those around him.
 Elsewhere, he is criticised for being a “drunkard” and keeping unrespectable company.
 He also spends much time in quiet prayer and is deeply immersed in the Scriptures.
 But he does not use these times of retreat to evade the realities of daily life.
 Rather, they inform and intensify his engagement with it.

 As Pope Francis explains, in the Gospel, realities are greater than ideas:

 “Ideas – conceptual elaborations – are at the service of communication, understanding, and praxis… What calls us to action are realities illuminated by reason.
 Today, we have politicians – and even religious leaders – who wonder why people do not understand and follow them, since their proposals are so clear and logical.
 Perhaps it is because they are stuck in the realm of pure ideas and end up reducing politics or faith to rhetoric.
 Others have left simplicity behind and have imported a rationality foreign to most people.”